msanchezst/performance_tests/mac/README.md

 ## mac_local_tests.py
-`mac_local_tests.py` is a Python script designed to perform performance tests on macOS systems.
-It monitors key system metrics such as CPU usage, memory usage, and network performance, logging the results for analysis.
-This script is particularly useful for assessing system health and diagnosing performance issues.
+`mac_local_tests.py` is a Python script designed to capture performance metrics on macOS systems.
+It monitors system metrics such as CPU usage, memory usage, and network performance, logging the results for analysis.

 #### Features

 - **CPU Usage Monitoring**: Logs the current CPU usage percentage.
 - **Memory Usage Monitoring**: Reports active and total memory usage in MB.
 - **Network I/O Monitoring**: Tracks incoming and outgoing network bytes.
-- **Download Speed Test**: Measures download speed from a specified URL.
+- **Download Speed Test**: Measures download speed using http://ipv4.download.thinkbroadband.com 100MB sample file.
 - **Latency Measurement**: Measures latency to specified DNS servers (e.g., AWS and Google).
 - **Ping Utility**: Pings a specified host (e.g., google.com) and logs the results.
 - **Logging**: All metrics are logged to a timestamped file for easy reference.